 Note: Events are subject to change.
-Check this website or phone (719)383-5010 for details and more information on these and other special events.
+Check this website or phone (719)383-5010 for details and more information about these and other special events.

 Domestic women at work in the fort kitchen.

 Adults are invited to take on various roles at the fort for a day.
 Be a hunter, blacksmith, trader, carpenter, laborer, or domestic.
 Nineteenth work tecniques accurate to the fort's history will be taught and experienced as part of their character role's regular work routine of the 1840s.
 Visitors are invited to observe the participants as they practice their skills.
 Space is limited and a fee of $20 and pre-registration is required.
-Call (719) 383-5026 for more information.
-Click here for a registration form.
+Click here for the application.

-Narrated excursions aboard Amtrak's Sourhwest Chief depart La Junta, Colorado on Mondays and Fridays for overnight trips to Albuquerque, New Mexico.
-Ride the train as it folllows the Mountain Branch of the Santa Fe Trail up and over Raton Pass.
-Interprerters will tell the stories of the people, plants and animals that are found along the way.
-Train tickets must be purchased through an AMTRAC distributor.
-For information about narrated tour, call (719) 383-5024.
+Narrated excursions aboard Amtrak's Southwest Chief depart La Junta, Colorado on Sundays and Fridays for overnight trips to Albuquerque, New Mexico.
+Ride the train as it follows the Mountain Branch of the Santa Fe Trail up and over Raton Pass.
+Interpreters will tell the stories of the people, plants and animals that are found along the way.
+Train tickets must be purchased through AMTRAK.
+For information about this narrated tour which is part of the National Park Service's Trails & Rail Program, call (719) 383-5024.